 The enriched human and social capital acquired through education may complement the obsolete knowledge and competences acquired by family members through social acquisition and experiential learning.
 As a result, family managers who obtain up-to-date external knowledge through formal education are likely to consider entrepreneurial behavior as more feasible and desirable relative to less educated family members because their novel competences and skills increase the perception that entrepreneurial activities are feasible and produce positive outcomes.
 As a result, the EI of more educated family managers may thus be higher than that of less educated ones.
-Also, the networks of contacts that family members developed through their years of study may integrate the set of social relationships inherited from the family.
-Through such richer social capital, more educated family members can more easily access resources (Stuart et al., 1999), which improves both the capacity to act entrepreneurially and the outcomes of entrepreneurial activities (Pinelli et al., 2021).
-In turn, this should be reflected into higher EI for more educated family members.
+Additionally, the networks of contacts that family members developed through their years of study may integrate the set of social relationships inherited from the family.
+Through this richer social capital, more educated family members can more easily access resources (Stuart et al., 1999), which improves both the capacity to act entrepreneurially and the outcomes of entrepreneurial activities (Pinelli et al., 2021).
+In turn, this should be reflected in higher EI for more educated family members.

 Because of the above, we propose that family managers’ EI is positively affected by their level of education due to processes that are shaped by the specific social context of family firms and that are less likely to occur when individuals do not belong to a business family.
-We thus hypothesize that:
+We thus hypothesize the following:

 H1: There is a positive relationship between family managers’ level of education and their EI.